jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 - The minimum version of Jenkins changed to be **2.289.1**
 - Fix JENKINS-66539 we now handle rate limiting for posting build statuses
 - JENKINS-66498 BitbucketSCMStep can now use serverName instead of serverId to specify a Bitbucket instance
-- Small bug and security fixes
+- Small bug and security fixes.
+See security advisory for this version here: https://www.jenkins.io/security/advisory/2022-03-29/

 ### 3.1.0 (5 November 2021)
 - [Sending notifications to Bitbucket Data Center's deployment status API](./docs/deployment_notifications.md) are now